angryred027/Portfolio/CONTRIBUTING.md

-# Pol Gubau Amores' Portfolio Contributing Guide
+# Minami Haruto' Portfolio Contributing Guide

 Thank you for being interested in contributing, please before writing code take a minute to read this file :)